 • actigraphy

-not rapid cycling with acute mania, hypomania, or mixed: nonpregnant
+not rapid cycling and without mixed features (with acute mania or hypomania): nonpregnant

-not rapid cycling with bipolar I depression: nonpregnant
+not rapid cycling and without mixed features (with acute bipolar I depression): nonpregnant

-not rapid cycling with bipolar II depression: nonpregnant
+not rapid cycling and without mixed features (with acute bipolar II depression): nonpregnant

 rapid cycling: nonpregnant